nyoom-engineering/oxocarbon/docs/contributing.md

 # Contributing

-Creating oxocarbon ports

 ## What is a port?

-A port is an adaptation of Oxocarbon's palette for an app to use.
-Along with setting colors, it also handles themeing of UI components (if possible) to align more with IBM Carbon's design ideals
+A port is an adaptation of Oxocarbon's palette for an application of tool.
+Along with setting colors, it shuold also handle themeing of UI components where necessary to align more with Nyoom Engineering's design ideals.

 ## Creation